 The Death Of Marketing Expertise

-Where have all the digital marketing professionals gone?
-Contributor Andrew Goodman explores the state of the digital agency industry today and wonders if we can be doing better.
+Where have all the search professionals gone?
+Contributor Andrew Goodman explores the state of the search agency industry today and wonders if we can be doing better.

 Recently, I had dinner in Orlando with Bill and Ted (not their real names), some pretty successful digital agency owners.
 (By successful, I mean more than 50 employees and strong annual revenues.)

 They’ve been friends of mine for a long time, so I assumed they’d be up for a little of the usual expert banter.

 The first punch in the gut came when I casually explained about some PPC bidding methods we routinely use.
 My friends had no idea what I was talking about.
 Hyperventilating, I reminded myself they deliver SEO services, primarily.